coderefinery/github-without-command-line/_episodes/01-intro.md

 ## What are version control tools?

 - Version control is a tool that can record snapshots of a project.
-- You can picture version control like regularly taking a photo of your work.
+- You can think of version control like regularly taking a photo of your work.

 ---